 CCLC-IEO Lockup & Release Schedule

-Clear Chain Life LLC released its coins to the public, which supports projects in ICO Stage 1, then we postponed holdings to focus on the proper timing of release, and further develop the Coin on the ERC20 chain.
-Our current focus is to release the remaining 1 billion coins equally through various recognized and validated exchanges.
+Clear Chain Life LLC released its BSC chain tokens to the public in late 2021, similarly in current project Stage 1, we then postponed holdings to focus on the proper timing of release, and further develop the Token on the ERC20 chain.
+Our current focus is to release the remaining 1 billion Tokens equally through various recognized and validated exchanges while implementing strategic staking and Market Making strategies learned from our launch of both this token and another project that we launched in early 2022.
+(DONR)

-Vested coins are coins that are held aside for a period, locked by smart contract, until exchange conditions are met.
+Vested Tokens are Tokens that are held aside for a period, locked by smart contract, until exchange conditions are met.
 The use of smart contracts reduces counterparty risk; the programming of such applications guarantees the automatic execution of a transaction upon triggering of pre-defined conditions.
+(See top of pp22 for more details on staking CCLC.)

 According to the projects’ tokenomics, the public sale allocation is more than double of seed, presale, and team coin together.
 The team does not have as priority the sale of its coin, thus coins that will be available first on the market will be the seed, the presale, and 30% of ICO Stages, if their purchasers decide to offer them for sale.

-Team coins will be locked at coin inception until February 21, 2023.
-Because the smart contract cannot be modified at present, once the team coins are unlocked, they will go in locking again and will be aligned with the ICO Stage 1 vesting program.
-The interests of the team will be aligned with those of ICO Stage 1 holders.
+Team tokens will be locked at coin inception and placed within a 5-year staking tier system (See bottom of pp21 for more details).
+Because the smart contract cannot be modified at present, once the team coins are unlocked, they will go in locking again and will be aligned throughout the IEO stages of token releases.
+The interests of the team will be aligned with those of IEO Stage 1 holders. (usd $.04/token)

 CCL ICO Stage 1 started on October 21, 2021, with 0.04 USDT per CCLC.
-Holders for the IEO stages will have 70% of coins locked according to the chart below; 30% coins of each purchase will be made available immediately to purchasers transferred in the purchasing wallet, as we have understanding to one’s cashflow.
+Holders for the IEO stages will have 70% of coins locked according to the chart above; 30% coins of each purchase will be made available immediately to purchasers transferred in the purchasing wallet, as we have understanding to one’s cashflow.
 After the 12-month lockup of ICO Stage 1, 16.6% of coins will be released monthly over a 6-month period.

-Purchasers of ICO Stages will receive Simple Agreement for Future Coins (SAFCs), which will give holders the right to receive CCLC coin according to the vesting schedule.
-Furthermore, those investors have an informational section on the website on how to convert their CCLC Coin to the ETH built updated version of the coin.
+Purchasers @ the IEO Stages will receive Simple Agreement for Future Coins (SAFCs), which will give holders the right to receive CCLC coin according to the vesting schedule.
+Furthermore, those investors have an informational section on the website on how to convert their CCLC Coin to the ETH or USDT built updated version of the coin.

 Trading of coins has been demonstrated to create a feedback loop between coin valuation and platform adoption (Cong et al., 2018).
 In other words, the appreciation of coin value leads more investors to buy coins and join the platform, which in turn increases and accelerates user adoption of the platform.
-In that model, coin price appreciation is driven by investors’ expectations about the value of the platform and by capitalizing on the growth of the user base. are analyzing
+In that model, coin price appreciation is driven by investors’ expectations about the value of the platform and by capitalizing on the growth of the user base.
+That is why our experience in the field is so important: we are not only utilizing top Marketing and Market making leaders in the industry, we have been closely observing and analyzing solvent crypto exchanges to ensure our launch and availability of tokens are located on legitimate platforms.